socrse/election-tokens/README.md

 ## Usage

 Generating the election tokens is a two-step process.
+The following steps have been tested on Windows.

 ### Step 1: Preparing the Membership Data